deamorim2/sdbs/EN-US/linear_referencing.rst

 Once we have an event table, it's fun to turn it back into a spatial view, so we can visualize the events relative to the original points they were derived from.

-To go from a measure to a point, we use the :command:`ST_LineInterpolatePoint` function.
+To go from a measure to a point, we use the ST_LineInterpolatePoint_ function.
 Here's our previous simple examples reversed:

 .. code-block:: sql